LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. Click **Edit** on the lab profile page.
 1. On the **Basic Information tab** of the lab profile Edit page, check **Instructions**.
 1. Click **Save**.

-If you have a virtualization lab that already has instructions (a lab with instructions that were written for the legacy client), you can enable the IDLx Client experience by performing the following steps:

-1. Navigate to your lab profile in Lab on Demand.
-1. Click **Upgrade** next to "instructions: IDL (legacy)" in the lab profile details.
-1. Choose whether you want images and videos to be rendered inline or shown when users click on links.
-1. Review the instructions in the preview window to see what your instructions will look like after you upgrade your lab.
-1. Click **OK** to upgrade the lab.

 ### Separating the Lab console from the Resource Portal (two windows)